samtools/hts-specs/refget.md

 ## OpenAPI Description

 An OpenAPI description of this specification is available and [describes the 1.0.0 version](pub/refget-openapi.yaml).
 OpenAPI is a language independent way of describing REST services and is compatible with a number of [third party tools](http://openapi.tools/).
+(Note: if there are differences between this text and the OpenAPI description, this specification text is definitive.)

 ## Compliance